 How to Make the Biscoff Cookie Crust

-- Pour the mixture into the bottom of the springform pan (or loose-bottomed pan) and press it down with your hands to form an even layer of Biscoff crust all along the bottom of the pan.
-You do not want the crust to go up the sides of the pan for this lotus cheesecake.
+Tip the mixture into the bottom of the springform pan and press it down with your hands to form an even layer, keeping the sides of the pan clean.

 How to Make the Biscoff Cheesecake Filling